 The iRobot Roomba E5 isn't designed to clean cars.

-The iRobot Roomba E5 has a great build quality.
-It's made out of hard plastic, which is glossy on top and a bit on the bumper, and the rest has a matte finish.
-The vacuum feels sturdy, and while the dirt compartment feels like it could crack if dropped, it's more solid than the dirt compartment on other vacuums because it's partially made out of hard matte plastic.
-There are three buttons on the top to start a cleaning session, do a spot clean, or return to the dock.
+The iRobot Roomba E5 is impressively well-built.
+It's made out of a mix of glossy and matte-finish hard plastic, which feels solid for the most part.
+While its dustbin feels like it could crack if dropped, it's still sturdier than the dirt compartment on other vacuums.
+There are three buttons on top of its body that allow you to manually start a cleaning session, initiate a spot clean, or return to the dock.
 There are also light indicators for the battery, Wi-Fi connection, and the status of the vacuum all above the controls.
-The brushrolls are also rubber, which isn't something we see on vacuums very often, and they help reduce the amount of hair that gets tangled.
-Like most robot vacuums, you don't need to assemble this before using it.

-The E5 is a bit difficult to maintain because there are a lot of parts that you need to take care of.
+The iRobot E5 has many parts that need to be taken care of.
 Luckily, they're all easy to access.

-Excellent storing capabilities, which is expected from a robot vacuum.
-The E5 doesn't take up much space and it mounts onto the charging dock by itself.
+The iRobot E5 has superb storage capabilities.
+It doesn't take up much space, and it mounts onto the charging dock by itself.

-The E5 has an adequately-sized dirt compartment for a robot vacuum.
-Sadly, it doesn't have a line indicator for when it's full and since you can't see well through the dirt compartment, you have to constantly monitor it. iRobot suggests to empty it after each cleaning session so you don't have to worry about it for the next use.
+The iRobot E5 has a reasonable dirt compartment.
+It's relatively large, but unfortunately, it lacks a fill line indicator and is made mostly from opaque plastic, so you can't check its fill status at a glance. iRobot suggests emptying it after each cleaning session, so you don't have to worry about it for the next use.
 If you want a robot vacuum with a bigger dirt compartment, check out the eufy RoboVac 30C.

-The E5 has an unlimited range as long as it still has battery life left, but it isn't able to go up stairs.
+The iRobot E5 has an unlimited range as long as it still has sufficient charge and enough room left in its dustbin, but it can't go up or down stairs.

-The E5 has outstanding battery life, but it's less than the iRobot Roomba 675.
-It lasts over an hour and a half of use and it takes roughly 100 minutes to recharge, which is much faster than alternatives like the Shark IQ Robot, though the latter does have a longer maximum battery life of over 160 minutes.
-Since the vacuum automatically adjusts its power according to the surface it's cleaning on, which you can't change manually, the total battery life may change depending on your floor type.
+The iRobot E5 has outstanding battery performance.
+While its approximately 100-minute runtime is notably shorter than the battery life of alternatives like the Shark IQ Robot, it recharges much faster.
+In addition, since the vacuum lacks a manual power adjustment feature and instead automatically adjusts its power according to the surface it's cleaning on, the total battery life may change depending on your home's floor type.
 There's a battery indicator light on top, and it turns red when the battery is low, but it doesn't specify the battery percentage.
 The mobile app also notifies you when the battery is low.

 The iRobot Roomba E5 has two removable rubber brushrolls and a side brush that helps push debris into the cleaning path of the robot.

-The Roomba E5 is just okay on bare floors.
-It struggles with hair but it doesn't have many problems with large debris like cereal and small debris like rice when the dirt compartment is empty.
-Sadly, it quickly loses its performance as the dirt compartment fills.
-Both hair and debris get stuck in the tunnel between the brushroll and the dirt compartment, so when you remove the dirt compartment, the dirt falls because it's in the tunnel before the compartment.
-If you're looking for a robot vacuum with better performance on bare floors, check out the Roborock S5 or Roborock S6.
+The iRobot Roomba E5 is just okay on bare floors.
+It struggles with pet hair, but it doesn't have many problems with bulky debris like cereal or small debris like rice when the dirt compartment is empty.
+However, it quickly loses suction performance as the dirt compartment fills up.
+In addition, pet hair and some solid debris can sometimes get stuck in the tunnel between the brushroll and the dirt compartment, so when you remove the dirt compartment, the dirt falls out.
+If you're looking for a robot vacuum with better performance on bare floors, check out the iRobot Roomba 981.

-The iRobot Roomba E5 isn't bad on low-pile carpet, especially for a robot vacuum.
+The iRobot Roomba E5 isn't bad on low-pile carpet.
 It easily cleans hair and does a great job with larger debris like sand.
-Unfortunately, it's bad with small debris like baking soda but on the upside, debris doesn't get stuck in the tunnel before the dirt compartment like on bare floors.
+Unfortunately, it's bad with fine debris like baking soda.
+Thankfully, it doesn't exhibit the same issue with debris and hair getting stuck in the tunnel before the dirt compartment as it does on bare floors.

-The iRobot HOME app doesn't give you many extra features and controls compared to the physical buttons on top of the E5.
-You can schedule cleaning sessions, do a spot clean, ask it to return to the dock, or get notified of the battery status.
+The iRobot HOME app has a reasonable selection of automation features.
+You can pause the vacuum's cleaning progress, schedule cleaning sessions, do a spot clean, ask it to return to the dock, or get notified of the battery status.
 It's also compatible with Google Home and Alexa, but this isn't something we test for.
-If you don't want to use the app, the vacuum doesn't need an internet connection if you just want to use the controls on top.
+If you have an unreliable internet connection at home, you can use the buttons on the top of the vacuum to give it commands, without the need for an internet connection or a companion app.

 If you want a vacuum with more advanced automation features, take a look at the iRobot Roomba 981.